rohansingh20/rohansingh20/README.md

-- 👋 Hi, I’m sad napoleon
+- 👋 Hey, I’m Rohan

-Favorites from the bois:

-"Stanford is my saftey school"

 "The best solution is to solve the problem"

-"ez dub"

-- 💞️ I’m looking to collaborate on big mega billion dollar project
 - website: https://sadnapoleon.netlify.app
 - 📫 How to reach me rohansinghiscool@gmail.com